RiKo-19/Emotion-Classification-from-Text/README.md

 ## 📊 Dataset Used

-I take a dataset from Huggingface that is used for training of the model.
-And it includes sentences labeled with one of the following six emotions:
+I used a dataset from Hugging Face for training the model.
+It includes sentences labeled with one of the following six emotions:

 - Joy
 - Sadness